COUNTRY HOMES BOULEVARD RESTORATION PROJECT

-In addition, leaving the channel in its existing state means the stormwater that infiltrates through the asphalt cracks remains untreated.
+In addition, leaving the channel in its existing state means the stormwater that reaches the asphalt channel remains untreated.

 Spokane County applied for and received two Washington State Department of Ecology Stormwater Retrofit grants totaling $1.75 million.

-These grants are a 75/25 match, meaning that one quarter (25%) of the project’s total cost must be covered by Spokane County, with the other three quarters (75%) provided by Ecology.
+These grants are a 75/25 match, meaning that one quarter (25%) of the project’s total cost is covered by Spokane County, with the other three quarters (75%) reimbursed by Ecology.

 What are the project limits?